-San Francisco’s Carnaval Parade and Festival saturates the city’s Mission District every year over Memorial Day Weekend.
+San Francisco’s Carnaval Parade and Festival saturates the city’s Mission District every year over Memorial Day Weekend (in May).
 This is one of the Bay Area’s most popular festivals, drawing more than 400,000 people and covering eight city blocks in the city.

 The annual event, celebrating Latin American and Caribbean cultural traditions, is family friendly and features Latin food, live music and fun activities, such as salsa dance classes and competitions, drumming, kid’s activities, and more.